 You can also search for the client and view this in the Actions menu of their Client Card.

-Processing a Layby is essentially the same as a Deposit—you add the client to POS, along with the product/s they wish to Layby.
+To layby a product so a client can partially pay for a product - you add the client to POS, along with the product/s they wish to Layby.

 For the remaining amount, you will Add Another Payment Method as On Account.

-For further information on how to process a Layby, please click here.
+For further information on how to process a layby in POS, click here.

 When a client is ready to pay off part or all of their account balance, you can go to: